KAbbasi006/Modern-Furnishings/README.md

-Modern Furnishings is a basi E-commerce furniture website made by using HTML and CSS only.
+Modern Furnishings is a basic E-commerce furniture website made by using HTML and CSS only.